emanu960/py_econometrics/README.md

 {'Wald test': array([[0.3063074]]), 'p_value': array([[0.73632229]])}

 ```

+## How to use it on a Google colaboratory notebook

+- Open your colab notebook and launch the kernel.
+- In the file folder (the temporary folder where you can upload every csv and other file), upload the *linearmodels.py* file and your csv or what else.
+- Import linearmodels as lm in your notebook (as lm is optional).
+- Finally you can now work with it .

 *******************************************
 THIS IS NOT THE FINAL PROJECT.
 I WILL ADD STEP BY STEP ALL THE FUNCTIONS THAT YOU NEED FORO YOUR ECONOMETRIC WORK.